amplifying-fsharp/fsharplang/spec/expressions.md

 If the assertion fails, the type _ty_ expr may also be of any static type that satisfies the “collection pattern” of CLI libraries.
 If so, the _enumerable extraction_ process is used to enumerate the type.
 In particular, _ty_ expr may be any type that has an accessible GetEnumerator method that accepts zero arguments and returns a value that has accessible MoveNext and Current properties.
-The type of _pat_ is the same as the return type of the Current property on the enumerator value.
-However, if the Current property has return type obj and the collection type _ty_ has an Item property with a more specific (non-object) return type _ty 2_ , type _ty 2_ is used instead, and a dynamic cast is inserted to convert v.Current to _ty 2_.
+The type of `pat` is the same as the return type of the Current property on the enumerator value.
+However, if the Current property has return type obj and the collection type `ty` has an Item property with a more specific (non-object) return type `ty2` , type `ty2` is used instead, and a dynamic cast is inserted to convert v.Current to `ty2`.

 A sequence iteration of the form